 Steve was also chief national fundraiser for six years for the Local Initiatives Support Corporation (LISC), the country’s largest community development investment intermediary; worked for eight years for Good Shepherd Services, a renowned NYC youth development agency, where he ran a state-funded college prep program at John Jay High School in Brooklyn; and built his own consulting practice.

 He has a BA in English from Columbia and an MPA in public finance from NYU Wagner, and he is an alumnus of Coro Leadership NY.
-He lives in White Plains with his wife Jennifer and daughters Denali, a college sophomore, and Sarah, a high school sophomore.
+He lives in White Plains with his wife Jennifer and daughters Denali, a college junior, and Sarah, a high school junior.
 Steve is from Baltimore and thus is a lifelong Orioles fan – and he has lived in New York for the past 35 years and has learned to love the Mets as well.

 Vice President - Finance, Administration, & Real Estate